senchalabs/docs-i18n/guides/navigation_view/README.md

 ## Popping Views

-To 'pop' means to remove the top most (visually active) view from the Navigation View.
-Of course you need to have more than 1 item in the stack for this to do anything.
-When you pop, it will do a few things:
+To 'pop' means to remove the topmost (the visually active) view from the Navigation View.
+Of course you need to have more than one item in the stack for this to operation to have have any result.
+When you pop a view, it perform the following actions:

 1. Animate the navigation view back to the previous item in the stack (reverse slide).
 2. Animate the current title out of view, and animate the previous stacks title into view (slide).
-3. Animate the back button out of view, and if there is still more than 2 items in the stack, animate the previous views back button.
+3. Animate the back button out of view, and if there is still more than two items in the stack, animate the back button of the previous view.

-Popping views is very simple.
-You just call the {@link Ext.navigation.View#method-pop pop} method:
+Popping views is done by calling the {@link Ext.navigation.View#method-pop pop} method:

     view.pop();